Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Validation on Downstream Tasks

-Conversely, tasks focused on deep syntactic structure might have a more complex relationship with genealogy; while our hyperbolic embeddings faithfully model the Glottolog hierarchy, the transferability of syntax may be influenced more by recent, horizontal contact phenomena or areal features not captured by vertical descent alone.
-The finding that the impacts of each new representation are task-dependent aligns with \citet{blaschke-etal-2025-analyzing}; therefore, in there exists no one-size-fits-all solution for cross-lingual transfer.
+Conversely, tasks where syntactic structure is relevant might have a more complex relationship with genealogy.
+While our hyperbolic embeddings more faithfully model the Glottolog hierarchy, the transferability of syntax may be influenced more by recent, horizontal contact phenomena or areal features not captured by vertical descent alone.
+Overall, the finding that transfer performance depends on both the task and language representation used aligns with \citet{blaschke-etal-2025-analyzing}; therefore, we find no one-size-fits-all distance measure for cross-lingual transfer.

-\paragraph{Composite Distances.} We additionally benchmark the performance loss incurred when choosing transfer languages based on the composite distance measure from Section \ref{subsec:composite}.
-Defining $w_m=\frac{1}{|M|}$, this distance measure averages over distances from our new representations in each modality.
+\paragraph{Composite Distances} We additionally benchmark the performance loss incurred when choosing transfer languages based on the composite distance measure from Section \ref{subsec:composite}.
+Defining $w_m=\frac{1}{|M|}$, this distance measure simply averages over distances from our new representations in each modality.

 The utility of this composite distance is shown in Table \ref{tab:composite}.
-Our results demonstrate that the composite distance serves as a strong general-purpose baseline.
-On most of the tasks evaluated, including Entity Linking (25.6 vs. a baseline of 30.0) and XNLI (3.5 vs. a baseline of 6.2), it reduces performance loss compared to using URIEL+ distances alone.
-However, its substantial under-performance on tasks such as Taxi1500 classification (46.7 loss vs. a baseline of 38.1) highlights that a simple, unweighted average can obscure the most important modality for certain applications, reinforcing the need for our flexible, task-aware toolkit.
+Our results demonstrate that this composite distance serves as a strong general-purpose baseline.
+On most of the tasks evaluated, including Entity Linking (25.6 vs. a baseline of 30.0) and XNLI (3.5 vs. a baseline of 6.2), it reduces performance loss compared to using \uriel{+} distances alone.
+However, this aggregation is not uniformly optimal across all tasks, reinforcing findings from \citet{blaschke-etal-2025-analyzing, goot-etal-2025-distals}.
+Its substantial under-performance on tasks such as Taxi1500 classification (46.7 loss vs. a baseline of 38.1) highlights that a simple, unweighted average can obscure the most important modality for certain applications.
+Although the composite distance does not dominate task-specific selection models, it nevertheless offers a conservative yet robust and reusable alternative that does not necessitate task-specific training.

-This metric addresses a long-standing need in the community for a single, reliable score for language similarity.
-Additionally, our framework enables future work in learning weights based on relevance to specific tasks, yielding supplementary performance gains while gaining insights into the linguistic aspects most salient for different tasks.
+This metric addresses a long-standing need in the community for a single, robust score for language similarity.
+Additionally, our framework enables future work in learning weights based on relevance to specific tasks, which would yield supplementary performance gains and derive insights into the relevance of specific modalities to transfer performance in different NLP tasks.